Sparsh-Sharma/FWH-OpenFOAM/README.md

 # FWH-OpenFOAM
 FWH post-processing scripts for OpenFOAM solutions

  The formulation I implemented is only for the pressure on solid surfaces though and does not include convection.
-I hope this also suits your needs.

 To use the script, you need to sample the surface pressure during the simulation.
-I use this function in OpenFOAM:
+Use this function in OpenFOAM:

 ```